findusman/IA/README.md

 * Controlled access to operational data
 * User-controlled integrations

+All data handling practices are aligned with UK GDPR and Data Protection Act 2018 requirements.
+Users retain full rights over their personal data, including access, correction, and deletion.
+Data is processed only for explicitly defined and legitimate operational purposes with strict minimisation principles.

 The platform is intended to operate in compliance with modern data protection and privacy standards.

 ---